1 Peter 5:1

 Through Silvanus, our faithful brother (for so I regard him), I have written to you briefly, exhorting and testifying that this is the true grace of God.
 Stand firm in it!

 (a) Silvanus was the Romanized name of Silas, a colleague of both Peter and Paul (see entry for 1 Thess.
 1:1).
-Silvanus, who may have helped edit this letter, delivered it to the churches in the five Roman provinces of Asia Minor (1 Pet.
+Silvanus delivered Peter’s letter to the churches in the five Roman provinces of Asia Minor (1 Pet.
 1:1).
-Silvanus would have been known to these churches as he had passed through Galatia and Asia on his travels with Paul.
+Silvanus would have been known to these churches as he had passed through the region on his travels with Paul.

 (c) Grace; see entry for 1 Pet.
 5:5.